Spaicho/CobolAST/README.md

 The compiler integrate with the mainframe Developer Environment i.e "z/OS ISPF Text Editor" using a REXX script and Edit Macro.
 Integration with Other text editor (Notepad++, Eclipse) is intended.

-Below is a printing of the AST built for a MOVE statement :
+Below is a debug printing of the AST built for a MOVE statement :

 ![move statement](/img/ccc-move-in.png) ![move ast](/img/ccc-move-ast.png)